INTERNATIONAL SHAW SOCIETY

 v A discount of at least $25 on the registration fee for ISS conferences & other selected ISS events.

 v Access to the ISS website at www.shawsociety.org, a homepage that will keep everyone informed of relevant activities and provide links to valuable research tools, such as bibliographies and databases.
-Access to a members’ page where more private information is linked is by password only.
+Access to a members’ page (by password only) where more private information is linked.

 v The latest news on Shaw doings via email, newsletters, and a Shaw blog—such as upcoming conferences, symposia, and other meetings; theater and book notices; theater and book reviews; editorials; and much more.
 Serves as a listserv that invites participation.
-The blog is at http://gbs.shawsociety.org.
+The blog is at gbs.shawsociety.org.
 Email is firstname.lastname@example.org.
+And the ISS homepage leads you to many links that encourage interaction.

 v The right to vote in ISS elections and referendums and the right to hold elected and appointed office and to serve on committees.